yandex-cloud/docs/en/billing/concepts/glossary.md

 <br/>See the section [Agreement](contract.md).

 Credit limit
 :   Maximum negative [personal account balance](../concepts/personal-account.md#balance).
-The credit limit can be enabled after the [activation of the paid version](../operations/activate-commercial.md) and the end of the first billing period.
+The credit limit is activated automatically after you [switch to the paid version](../operations/activate-commercial.md) and the first billing period ends.
 <br/>See the section [Credit limit](credit-limit.md).

 Personal account